grassroot-software/grassroot_curriculum/intermediate_html_css/intermediate_css_concepts/css_functions.md

 Here, the value of `color` is the function `rgb()`, which accepts arguments in the form of numbers.
 It processes those numbers to calculate the rgb color corresponding to the three values given.
 Similarly, the `background` property has a value of `linear-gradient(90deg, blue, red)`. `linear-gradient` generates a gradient image using the parameters it's been given.
 It needs at least two color arguments: colors to transition between.
 Additionally, you can set the angle of direction of the gradient line (like we've done in the example), add more color values, etc.

-Unlike programming languages you’ll use in TOP, CSS does not allow us to create our own functions.
+Unlike programming languages you’ll use in The Grassroot Project, CSS does not allow us to create our own functions.
 Instead, the language comes bundled with a list of premade functions that will help you solve the most common styling problems.

 Besides defining colors, <span id='responsive-design-knowledge-check'>there are several CSS functions that are useful when designing a website’s layout and sizing<span>.
 These become important when thinking about responsive design.